 Why Doesn’t Technology Flow from Rich to Poor Countries?

 What determines the technology that a country adopts?
-While there could be many factors, the efficiency of the country’s financial system may play a significant role.
-To address this question, a dynamic contract model is embedded into a general equilibrium setting with competitive interme- diation.
-The ability of an intermediary to monitor and control the cash flows of a firm plays an important role in a firm’s decision to adopt a technology.
-Can such a theory help to explain the differences in total factor productivity and establishment-size distributions across India, Mexico, and the U.S.?
-Applied analysis suggests that answer is yes.
+While many factors affect technological adoption, the efficiency of the country’s financial system may also play a significant role.
+To address this question, a dynamic contract model is embedded into a general equilibrium setting with competitive intermediation.
+The ability of an intermediary to monitor and control the cash flows of a firm plays an important role in the technology adoption decision.
+Can such a theory help to explain the differences in total factor productivity and establishment-size distributions across India, Mexico, and the United States?
+A quantitative illustration suggests the answer is yes.